Tanzu-Gerg/Tanzu-Telemetry-Standalone-Data-Collector/README.md

 - CPU consumption: ~1.4% of 2.20GHz CPU
 - Output file size: ~8.7M

-## Development
+## Collector Development

-For testing (or running, I suppose) on Python 3.5 via the included Dockerfile (requires Docker):
+For testing (or running, I suppose) the collector script on Python 3.5 via the included Dockerfile (requires Docker):

-1. Navigate to the `buildpack-data-collector` directory
+1. Navigate to the `Tanzu-Telemetry-Standalone-Data-Collector` directory
 1. Get a Linux CF CLI in the directory.
 For example:
    ```
    $ wget https://packages.cloudfoundry.org/stable\?release\=linux64-binary\&version\=8.5.0\&source\=github-rel -O cf.tgz